Uniqueness of the Cauchy datum for the tempered-in-time response and conductivity operator of a plasma: Introduction

-Such results are all for the fully nonlinear problem, even if the main result of this work is given for the linearized problem.
-For the latter case we need to consider a linear kinetic equation that will be addressed below in details.
-Wollman \cite[section 3]{Wollman1987} reports the classical results on the existence of classical solutions for such problems, the proof of which is based on the standard methods of characteristics.
-Specifically, if the electric and magnetic fields $\Ef, \Bf$ are in $C\big([0,T]; H^3(\R^2) \big)$ with $H^3$-norm bounded uniformly in time, the linear non-relativistic equation with initial datum $\ff^0_\species \in C^1_0(\R^3 \times \R^3)$ has a unique classical solution $\ff_\species \in C^1([0,T] \times \R^3 \times \R^3)$.
+All these results are for the fully nonlinear problem.
+In this work, however, we address the linearized problem and we focus specifically on the associated linear kinetic equation.
+Wollman \cite[section 3]{Wollman1987} reports the classical results on the existence of $C^1$ solutions for such linear problems, the proof of which is based on the standard method of characteristics.
+Specifically, if the electric and magnetic fields $\Ef, \Bf$ are in $C\big([0,T]; H^3(\R^3) \big)$ with $H^3$-norm bounded uniformly in time, the linear non-relativistic equation with initial datum $\ff^0 \in C^1_0(\R^3 \times \R^3)$ has a unique classical solution $\ff \in C^1([0,T] \times \R^3 \times \R^3)$.
 Here $T$ is the life-span of the fields and does not depend on the initial distribution.